firedancer-io/solana-protocol/p2p/STLv1_0.md

 first negotiate a session.
 Sessions are ephemeral in nature.
 Once a session expires, no more data may be sent over that session.

-The session state minimally includes a pseudorandom 56-bit session ID and the wallclock time of expiry.
-It typically also includes symmetric keys for encryption and authentication.
+The session state minimally includes a pseudorandom 56-bit session ID, the source IP of the client, the wallclock time of expiry, and symmetric encryption keys.

 ### 2.3.
 Handshake